j-f-zhang/dln-encoder/README.md

 Type the location of your index file `C://src/dln-encoder-main/src/index.html` into the browser.

 Make sure you can see a form with name and birthday input, and a "submit" button.
-(Don't panic!Your submit button shouldn't do anything yet. :) )
+(Don't panic!
+Your submit button shouldn't do anything yet. :) )

 ## Objective